HnZGaming/TorchMonitor/manual.md

 ### Create DBRP mapping for InfluxQL in InfluxDB v2.0

-InfluxQL interface is not accessible by default in InfluxDB v2.0 and you'll need to wire it up manually (so that Grafana can query your database via InfluxQL interface).
+InfluxQL interface's HTTP API is not accessible by default in InfluxDB v2.0 and you'll need to wire it up manually (so that Grafana can query your database via InfluxQL interface).
-For more information see:
+For more information and instruction on how to "map" v1.8 databases to v2.0 HTTP API, see:

 https://docs.influxdata.com/influxdb/v2.0/reference/api/influxdb-1x/dbrp